chenyan19209219/gitlab-ce/doc/administration/custom_hooks.md

 As of gitlab-shell version 2.2.0 (which requires GitLab 7.5+), GitLab administrators can add custom git hooks to any GitLab project.

+When writing custom hooks, keep in mind that hooks that require specific runtime environments may not work when committing files using the GitLab web UI.
+For example, you may want a hook to lint files using the puppet binary.
+The puppet binary calls out to the puppet gem, which is not included in the GitLab gemfile, so this hook would fail when a commit comes through the GitLab web UI.
+Custom hooks work best when they do not rely on external libraries.

 ## Setup

 Normally, Git hooks are placed in the repository or project's `hooks` directory.